Published on February 26th, 2013 | by Scott Cooney19

 Second, there’s deliberate inefficiency built into the GMO food model

 Did you know that only 2% of GMO soy is actually eaten by people?
 Or that most of the corn grown in the U.S. is actually not even edible?
+Or that just 10% of corn ends up being used directly in foods, and about half of that is in the form of high fructose corn syrup?
 The GMO industry claims that GMOs are needed to feed the world (look at any of their websites and you’ll see this claim as a defense of their agricultural methods).
 But it’s simply not true.
 Most GMO corn is either processed into gums, pastes, additives, fillers, ethanol or other products.
 According to Shiva, 80% of our actual food comes from small farms, whereas only 20% comes from these monocrops that are claimed to be the answer to global hunger.
-That 20% goes to factory farms.
+That 20% goes to factory farms as animal feed.
 Beyond the 2% of soy eaten by people, for example, the rest is factory farms (~70%) and biofuels (~25%).
 Normal (boring) economists like to look at ROI, but Inspired Economists like to look at EROEI, or Energy Return on Energy Invested, as a holistic metric for sustainable economic development.